-Before the transplants are moved into the garden, they need to be hardened off.
-To condition plants to growing outdoors, set the seedlings outdoors during the day and bring them inside before sundown.
+Once plants get around three inches tall, begin conditioning them to grow outdoors.
+Outside, the seedlings are exposed to varying temperatures, greater sunlight exposure, drying winds, and moisture stress.
+Start by placing the seedlings outdoors during the day and bring them inside before sundown.
 The plants should be gradually exposed to more direct sun to avoid injuring the plants.
 Continue this routine for two to three weeks to condition the seedlings.
 This adjustment may result in a temporary slow-down of growth, but it helps the plant successfully adapt to outdoor conditions.
-The adjustment must be gradual or the plant will be damaged, resulting in delayed growth, retarded fruiting and reduced yields when the plants are set out.
-Before being planted in the garden, transplants can also be moved to a hotbed, coldframe or other outdoor location where there will be plenty of sunshine, adequate ventilation and suitable temperature.
+The adjustment must be gradual, or the plant will be damaged, resulting in delayed growth, reduced fruiting, and reduced yields when the plants are set out.
+It is best to transplant on cool, cloudy days if possible, to avoid transplant shock.

 Seed germination and maturity times vary for different vegetable species.
 For example, squash seeds only take three weeks to germinate, harden-off, and be ready to transplant while a pepper may take eight weeks or more.
 See Table 1 for a list of estimated seed to transplant times.
 To determine when to transplant into the garden, refer to HGIC 1256, Planning a Garden.

 Table 1.
 Approximate Time from Seeding to Transplanting for Selected Vegetables

 |Squash, Cucumbers, Melons||3-5 weeks|

 |Broccoli, Brussel Sprouts, Cabbage, Cauliflower, Collard, Kale||5-7 weeks|